Cral0202/PriceTrail/README.md

 ⚠️ If you are using a VPN, some websites may block you.
 You may want to exclude PriceTrail from your VPN.

-⚠️ The macOS build is unsigned and thus may not run.

 ## Features

 - Compare prices across multiple stores